jorgedunn/MedData/README.md

 # MedData
-Data to keep track of medical records
+Data to keep track of medical records and vital records for individuals